Theology of Martin Luther: Two Kingdoms

+On missiology

+Luther's teaching on overseas mission is essentially in line with the ideas of the Reformation.
+It is primarily characterised by the idea of the powerful word of God.
+Sent out by God, the gospel had been spread worldwide through the preaching of the Apostles: "This has also happened, that the gospel has been preached and thereby the kingdom of Christ has been greatly established in every place under heaven.“ The course of the gospel also takes place in post-apostolic times, gathering people all over the world to the kingdom of Christ up to the Last Judgement.

+An organised missionary work, Luther added, is no longer necessary, especially since the apostolate and the accompanying vocation to world mission (Matthew 28:18-20) no longer exist.
+Nevertheless, when circumstances require it, every Christian is charged with missionary witness: "Christians should also produce much fruit through the word among all the Gentiles, convert many and save them, so that they should spread around them like a fire."

 Demonology

 Luther continued a tradition of Christian engagement with the demonic from his medieval predecessors.
-For instance, during his Table Talks, he references Mechthild of Magedburg's The Flowing Light of the Godhead, an example of the pre-reformation piety which Luther was immersed in that associate the Devil with excrement.
+For instance, during his Table Talks, he references Mechthild of Magdeburg's The Flowing Light of the Godhead, an example of the pre-reformation piety which Luther was immersed in that associate the Devil with excrement.
 Luther references Mechtihild's work, suggesting that those in a state of mortal sin are eventually excreted by the Devil.
 Joseph Smith states that Luther's advice regarding the Devil, is "that one should address the devil as such" quoting: